Images Courtesy of Suzanne Becker Bronk

 - Dawnine Dyer, Dyer Wine

-HALL ' Diamond Mountain District' Cabernet Sauvignon
+100 Percent Diamond Mountain District Cabernet Sauvignon

 The vineyard blocks, totaling 46 acres, are laid out in four isolated pockets ranging from 500 to 1000 feet in elevation.
 They include the two Schram sections, Napa Valley’s first hillside vineyards, originally planted in 1862 by Jacob Schram, the McEachran parcel, first planted by Colin McEachran in 1878, and the Claes parcel, dating back to 1984.
 These are the southernmost vineyards in the Diamond Mountain District AVA.
 Flanked by two cool creek canyons (Nash Creek to the north and Ritchie Creek to the south) and surrounded by compact coniferous and deciduous forests, the vines here produce late-ripening, richly concentrated fruit with average yields of just two tons per acre.